Artur Albarran: Personal life and death

 He was married to Lisa Hardy, a German.
-They had two daughters together.
-He later married Sandra Nobre.
+They had two daughters together Linda Hardy Albarran and Linny Hardy Albarran.
+He later was in a relationship with a woman from Angola.

 In 2011 he was diagnosed with leukemia.
 He underwent a bone marrow transplant.
 And in July 2012, when he had finished his treatment at the Portuguese Institute of Oncology, he publicly reappeared with his wife Sandra Nobre, apparently recovered.
 The cancer later recurred.

 In August 2021 he was hospitalised with COVID-19.
-He died after a long battle with leukemia on 15 February 2022, at the age of 69.
+He died after a long battle with leukemia and post COVID-19 complications on 15 February 2022, at the age of 69.